-The allotment of stipends will be consistent with university and college policy.
+The allotment of stipends will be consistent with university policy and the unit level policy, if any, in existence

-D. Course cancellation policy
+D. Course cancelation policy

 If a course is cancelled for any reason, a TTF may be asked to teach the same course, or an alternative course, in a subsequent term.
 If scheduling or curricular reasons make this impossible or inadvisable, the TTF will be required to teach the course or an alternative course in the following academic year, or to assume an equivalent work assignment, in addition to the regular course load, but will not be required to teach a total of more than two courses in a given term.
 The faculty member may also agree to give up a previously banked course release to compensate for a course cancellation.
 Whatever the case, the TTF is expected to rebalance research, teaching, and service duties, across academic years if needed, so as to remain fully engaged at the appointed FTE.
+Faculty who have had a course cancelled twice in a three-year period must meet with the Dean and the Associate Dean for Faculty to determine a strategy to address this situation and avoid its repetition.